remla25-team21/operation/kubernetes/helm/sentiment-analysis/README.md

 4. Navigate to **Dashboards -> Browse** and open the dashboard titled "Dashboard".

 ## Verifying HostPath Volume Mount (Shared Folder)
 The `model-service` (`v1`) is configured to mount a directory from the Minikube host (`/mnt/shared`) into the container at `/app/shared`.
 This allows all pods to access the same shared host directory.
-You can verify that this volume mount is working by following the steps below.
+You can verify that the volume mount is working using either Minikube or the Vagrant-based multi-VM setup, depending on your deployment method.

+### Method A: Using Local Minikube
 1. SSH into Minikube and create a test file:
    ```bash
    minikube ssh